-The Fund may utilise foreign exchange forwards for currency hedging purposes at share class level.
+The Fund may utilise foreign exchange forwards for portfolio management purposes and also for currency hedging purposes at share class level.
 Details of the hedged share classes are set out in the section entitled "Key Information for Subscribing and Redeeming" below.